 If you've visited any major comic store recently, you may well have seen one of these massive IDW hardback Original Art collections.
 They tend to sit high up on the shelves behind the counter, and if you want to look at one you'll have to ask nicely to have it lifted down.
-They actually come in two different sizes.
-Huge and Extra-Huge.
-Or more specifically:
+They actually come in two different versions:

 At the time of reviewing, IDW Publishing has released fifty or sixty of the super-sized Artist's Editions, but only ten or so of the super-super-sized Artifact Editions.
-And of those few Artifact Editions, the only Spider-Man one is this John Romita Amazing Spider-Man.
+And of those few Artifact Editions, the only Spider-Man related one to date is this John Romita Amazing Spider-Man.

 Of course, just in case the the $225 price tag wasn't crippling enough, it is officially available in two different covers, each with their own ISBN.
 Note however that there was a bit of a cock-up with the shipping process and the "Variant Edition" (the Green Goblin cover with ISBN 9781631403088) is the only one that has yet been distributed.